-Polk County School Board has a District Turnaround Lead Regional Superintendent in place to facilitate and promote the school improvement transformation and a team of Regional Assistant Superintendents that work together with him to ensure all schools demonstrate school improvement.
+Polk County School Board has a District Turnaround Lead in place to facilitate and promote the school improvement transformation and this school will report directly to him.
 Thus providing a district governance structure that complies with Assurance #3.
-The Regional Assistant Superintendent, Michelle Townley, reports directly to the deputy superintendent.
-Her role and responsibilities are to implement and monitor a tiered model of clustering schools; coordinate additional resources and support based on needs of individual schools; oversee funding and deployment of district, regional, and site-based coaches; coordinate support with Department of Teaching and Learning to provide additional professional development; implement and monitor a structure for early return of school-based staff; negotiate with local bargaining organization to create a priority staffing model; negotiate with local bargaining organization a plan for performance and incentive pay; oversee funding and implementation of extended learning programs; and assemble and manage Office of School Improvement staff.
+The Regional Assistant Superintendent, Tony Bellamy is the turnaround leader who reports directly to the deputy superintendent.
+His role and responsibilities are to implement and monitor a tiered model of clustering schools; coordinate additional resources and support based on needs of individual schools; oversee funding and deployment of district, regional, and site-based coaches; coordinate support with Department of Teaching and Learning to provide additional professional development; implement and monitor a structure for early return of school-based staff; negotiate with local bargaining organization to create a priority staffing model; negotiate with local bargaining organization a plan for performance and incentive pay; oversee funding and implementation of extended learning programs; and assemble and manage Office of School Improvement staff.